boriss3D/Service-aggregating-events/README.md

 A section for the logged-in user, where he/she will see all the events, both those in which he/she participated and owned.
 User can sort events by name and dates, edit, delete events and unsubscribe.

 ## API for other services - event listing

 The API follows REST rules.
-The user is able to download a list of all future events, or the user can additionally filter the events based on a date range.
+The user is able to download a list of all future events, or can additionally filter the events based on a date range.